Nlkomaru/MineStamp/docs/docs/en/admin.md

 description: Reloads the settings.
 Also, if images etc. are added, they will be reflected by executing this command.<br>

 ## Add language settings

 Add a file with the language code in the lang directory.
 The file name is the language code.
-The file format is properties. example:`zh_CN.properties`, `fr_FR.properties`
+The file format is properties. <br>
+example:`zh_CN.properties`, `fr_FR.properties` <br>
-defaultSupportedLanguage: `en_US`, `ja_JP`
+defaultSupportedLanguage: `en_US`, `ja_JP` <br>
-if you want to add a new language, please create a file with the language code in the lang directory. original file is [here] (https://github.com/Nlkomaru/MineStamp/blob/master/src/main/resources/lang/en_US.properties)
+if you want to add a new language, please create a file with the language code in the lang directory. <br>
+original file is [here](https://github.com/Nlkomaru/MineStamp/blob/master/src/main/resources/lang/en_US.properties) <br>

 ## Configuration file and directory structure